AndrewSRea/My_Learning_Port/Bootstrap/Utilities/Display/README.md

 <div class="d-none d-print-block">Print Only (Hide on screen only)</div>
 <div class="d-none d-lg-block d-print-block">Hide up to large on screen, but always show on print</div>
 ```
+(And this code example can also be found in my accompanying [display-utilities-examples-1.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Utilities/Display/display-utilities-examples-1.html) file.)

 ## Sass